Author Wagemann + Partner PartG mbB, Berlin, Patrick Löchel, Steuerberater

 A prominent example of this is the so-called “sparkling wine tax”.
 This has been levied on carbonated wines with an alcohol content for over 120 years.
 It covers but is not limited to champagne, crémant and sparkling wine in particular.

 The tax was introduced 1902 by the German Reichstag (the parliament at that time) in the German Empire under Emperor Wilhelm the II to finance the construction of the imperial navy because “with such a sharp increase in spending on the country’s military strength, sparkling wine must also be called upon.”
 A 50 Pfennig surcharge was added to the average price of 2.50 Reichsmark per bottle at that time.
-Sparkling wine was in the time of the Empire a very popular fashion drink and was very popular.
+Sparkling wine was in the time of the Empire a very popular fashion drink.
 The intention was to involve the upper middle class more in financing armaments expenditure.
 However, only a very small part of the expenditure could be covered from the proceeds.
 In 1905, the sparkling wine tax raised 5.5 million Reichsmarks from around 11 million bottles sold.
 In the same year, armaments expenditures for the German navy amounted to 231 million Reichmarks.

 The tax remained in place after the end of World War I and the demise of the fleet and the Empire.
 It was temporarily reduced to zero by the National Socialists in 1933 to overcome the economic crisis, but was not abolished.
 In 1939, it was raised again as a wartime surcharge of 3 Reichsmark per bottle to finance the German submarine fleet.
 It remained after the end of World War II and transferred 1949 to the newly founded state of the Federal Republic of Germany.
 After the currency reform, it became 3 DM (instead of Reichsmark) per bottle, which made sparkling wine unaffordable for broad sections of the population.
 As a result, many sparkling wine cellars were threatened with bankruptcy.
 At this time, the sparkling wine tax continued to be based on the regulations of a war economy ordinance and was not replaced until 1952, 7 years after the end of the war, by a sparkling wine tax law to finance the repair of war damage and the reconstruction of the country.
 In the process, it became a so-called excise tax of 1 DM per bottle.